abdulhadi1995/qumulo-clusters/README.md

 This repo has 2 separate code bases, one for Adonis js inside the `api` directory and another for Next.js inside the `web` directory.

+In the API folder copy the `.env.example` file in a new `.env` file and set `APP_KEY=y9w_OQRfnEXtFF3N2dXTUZG9Hk82b4WC`

+For web the API url is set already in next.config.mjs.

 Open 2 terminals then on 1

 ```bash